Hot Apple Cider (Mulled Apple Cider)This Post May Contain Affiliate Links. Please Read Our Disclosure Policy

 If none of those strike your fancy, I think a caramel vodka would be delightful, too!

 I recommend using a heavy saucepan on the stove or a slow cooker.

-If you’re looking to make plain hot apple cider, just pour the apple cider in the vessel you’ve chosen.
+If you’re looking to make plain hot apple cider, just pour the apple cider into the vessel you’ve chosen.
 If you’d like, you can toss in sliced apples to dress it up.

-They are a blend of seasonal spices, such as cinnamon, clove, allspice, and orange zest, which are used to add flavor to things like apple cider, mulled wine, and seasonal baked dishes.
+These spices are a blend of seasonal ingredients, such as cinnamon, clove, allspice, and orange zest.
+Once you have a batch of mulling spices put together, you can use it to add flavor to things like apple cider, mulled wine, and even seasonal baked dishes.